 Cook Time:1 hour

 Everyone is searching for that magic recipe, one that you throw together, walk away from, and dinner is done.
-Well, I have found it in the one-pan dish that comes from Italy, which means it’s elegantly simple: a few ingredients roasted until each flavor brings out the best in the other.
+Well, I have found it in this one-pan dish that comes from Italy, which means it’s elegantly simple: a few ingredients roasted until each flavor brings out the best in the other.
 The chicken is juicy; the vegetables almost jammy.
 It is the masterwork of Rosetta Costantino from her cookbook, My Calabria: Rustic Family Cooking from Italy’s Undiscovered South.
 Last week, I joined a cooking class with Rosetta and her inimitable mom, Maria (who after 37 years in the US, still declines to speak English), and while I was proud of the pasta I helped roll by hand on a wooden dowel, it’s this chicken dish that I will make over and over.
 The tomatoes need to be truly ripe, so heirlooms are perfect.
 If it’s not tomato time of year, use Roma or hot-house tomatoes.
 Costantino uses Calabrian peppers to season this; a combination of paprika and cayenne works just as well if you want to use them.
 If not, it’s still beyond delicious.

 4 chicken legs, divided into thighs and drumsticks, or 8 bone-in, skin-on thighs freshly ground pepper